“I tell you the truth, anyone who will not receive the kingdom of God like a little child will never enter it.” (Mark 10:15 NIV)

 Children are going to grow older and taller without any effort on their part.
 Physical maturity just happens (at least, to whatever extent anything just happens).

 Spiritual maturity, on the other hand, is a major workout.
 Absolutely nothing will happen to your spiritual maturity unless you make it happen.
-If you don’t, then even as your body grows, and even as your mind expands, you will still remain a spiritual infant.
+If you don’t, then even as your body grows, and your mind expands, you will still remain a spiritual infant.

 (So how do you start on the path to spiritual maturity?
 Come back for Part 5–Real/Not Real.)